Little Women (1933 film): Development

 At Hepburn's request, costume designer Walter Plunkett designed an opera dress for her character based on one worn by her maternal grandmother.
 Plunkett needed to redesign several of Joan Bennett's costumes to conceal her advancing pregnancy, a condition that Bennett intentionally had not mentioned to Cukor when he cast her in the film.
 Cukor requested that the costumes be simple to evoke the fashion styles of the Civil War era.

 Plunkett designed the dresses to look shabby, adding frays and fabric patches.
 He designed the costumes so they could be shuffled among the March sisters in different scenes to emphasize the family bond as well as their poverty.
 The prime goal of director George Cukor was to emphasize the juxtaposition between sacrifice and family life in Little Women.
 Costumes, furnishings, and other household items were made accurate by researchers over the period of several months.

 Hobe Erwin, a former artist and interior decorator, was hired to oversee the set decoration, and he modeled the interior of the March home after Orchard House, Louisa May Alcott's Massachusetts home.
 Having an art director allowed Cukor to focus on working with the actors.
 Outside scenes were filmed at Lancaster's Lake in Sunland, Providencia Ranch in the Hollywood Hills as well as the Warner Bros.
 Ranch in Pasadena.
 Fireplaces and candles were hand-colored in original prints of the film.

 Filming

+Filming began in July 1933.
 The film cost $424,000 to make, with 4,000 people working on it during the year-long production.
-Filming began in July 1933.
-In the end it took longer to make and cost more than the budget allowed for.
+It took longer to make than was initially planned, and went over budget.
 Cukor had to limit the number of takes for each scene because of the low budget allotted.

 During production the sound crew went on strike, which meant the producers and director used a less-experienced crew for parts of the film.
-Because of their inexperience, Beth’s death scene had to be shot several times.
-Eventually Hepburn became so exhausted that she vomited, to which a frustrated Cukor responded, “Well, that’s what I think of the scene, too.”
-For another scene Cukor instructed Hepburn to not mess up while carrying food upstairs.
-However, when she stumbled and food spilled on her costume, Cukor slapped her and called her an “amateur”.
-As she played Jo, Hepburn felt a personal connection with her character because she had been a tomboy as a child.
-She also felt connections between Marmee and her own mother as well as her own New England upbringing.
-She also based her acting on what she knew about her grandmother.
+Because of their inexperience, Beth's death scene had to be shot several times.

+Eventually, Hepburn became so exhausted that she vomited, to which a frustrated Cukor responded, “Well, that’s what I think of the scene, too.”
+For another scene, Cukor told Hepburn not to "mess up" while carrying food upstairs.
+When Hepburn stumbled and food spilled on her costume, Cukor slapped her and called her an “amateur”.

+Hepburn felt a personal connection with Jo because she had been a tomboy as a child.
+She felt connections between Marmee and her own mother, as well as her own New England upbringing, and based her acting on what she knew about her grandmother.

 Camera methods were used to conceal Bennett's pregnancy, such as adjusting the blocking and filming her above the waist.